 Alfalfa roots reach down into the sub-soil up to 8 feet, bringing valuable hard-to-reach nutrients up to the soil surface where they are stored in the leaves of the plant.
 Using the cut alfalfa in your garden and compost adds these nutrients to the upper layers of your soil where other garden plants can use them.
 Alfalfa is particularly good at bringing iron to the surface, a micro-nutrient needed for chlorophyll synthesis.

 10. Is a Great Cover Crop

-Leaving garden beds bare in the winter leaves them exposed to the harsh elements of weather.
+Leaving garden beds bare in the winter exposes them to the harsh elements of weather.
 They should always be mulched, or a cover crop should be planted.
 Also known as “green manure”, cover crops are generally planted in the fall and then dug into the soil in the spring to improve soil.
 The crop may also be cut down at the soil level and used as a mulch, rather than digging it in.
-All of the above benefits (with the exception of #9) would apply.
+All of the above benefits would apply.

 What ways have you used alfalfa in your garden?
 Did you find it beneficial?

 To learn how to build a garden that builds healthy soil, be sure to check out my eBook The Art of Gardening: Building Your Soil.
 You really can become a better gardener, and you really can grow healthy, nourishing produce.
 It’s all about the soil!
 Click here to buy now.